-NEW YORK, March 11, 2013 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in February.
-The index now stands at 111.14, up from 109.93 (an upward revision) in January.
-The February figure is 3.2 percent higher than a year ago.
+NEW YORK, March 11, 2019 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in February, following a decline in January.
+The index now stands at 111.15, up from 109.34 (a downward revision) in January.
+The increase marks a 4.3 percent gain in the ETI over the past 12 months.

 The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out "noise" to show underlying trends more clearly.